dangoslen/dangoslen-me-site/content/blog/why-i-got-my-masters-degree-in-computer-science.md

 ## Career Engineer

 After a few years of writing code, the itch to go back started to grow more noticeable.
 My brother was going to medical school, a few of my friends were getting their graduate degrees, and coding was starting to feel... routine.

-I wouldn't say I was bored perse.
+I wouldn't say I was bored.
+I was learning and growing in my skills.
 I just recognized that the majority of the problems I was solving were pretty close together.
 I was being challenged in some ways, but not in the deep, technical understanding of how computers worked.

 Around this time, I also started looking for other roles.
 As I searched, I noticed that most roles I got excited about all mentioned a preference towards a higher degree.
 But maybe that was just recruiting.
 Either way, it was a data point.